jandubois/rancher-desktop-downloads/PLAN.md

         - Run the Go script.
         - Commit any changes to the `data/` directory back to the repository.

-## 5. Phase 3: Enhanced Commit Messages with Statistics
+## 5. Phase 3: Enhanced Commit Messages with Daily Statistics

-To make the daily commit messages more informative, the Go script will be enhanced to generate statistics about the download counts.
-These statistics will be used in the body of the commit message.
+To make the daily commit messages more informative, the Go script has been enhanced to generate statistics about the daily download counts.
+These statistics are used in the body of the commit message.

 ### 5.1.
 Statistics to Collect

-- **Total Daily Downloads:** The script will calculate the total number of downloads for all main assets (excluding `.sha512sum` files) for the current day.
+- **Total Daily Downloads:** The script calculates the total number of downloads for all main assets (excluding `.sha512sum` files) for the current day.
-- **Top 10 Assets:** The script will identify the top 10 assets with the highest download counts for the current day.
+- **Top 10 Assets by Daily Downloads:** The script identifies the top 10 assets with the highest download counts for the current day.

 ### 5.2.
 Implementation Details

 1.  **Go Script Modifications:**
-    - The `main` function will be updated to calculate the total downloads and the top 10 assets after fetching and processing all the release data.
+    - The `recordDownloadData` function was updated to calculate the daily download count by subtracting the previous day's total downloads.
+    - The `main` function was updated to collect these daily download counts.
+    - The `generateStatistics` function was updated to work with daily download counts.
-    - The script will write these statistics to a new file, for example, `daily_stats.txt`.
+    - The script writes these statistics to a new file, `daily_stats.txt`.

 2.  **GitHub Actions Workflow Modifications:**
-    - The workflow will be updated to read the content of `daily_stats.txt`.
+    - The workflow is updated to read the content of `daily_stats.txt`.
-    - The content of the file will be used as the body of the commit message.
+    - The content of the file is used as the body of the commit message.

-### 5.3.
-Other Suggested Statistics

-- **New Assets:** The script could also identify and list any new assets that were added since the last run.
-- **Growth Leaders:** The script could highlight the assets with the highest percentage growth in downloads since the last run.
+## 6. Timezone and Schedule

+To better capture download data from the Americas, the daily execution time and the timezone used for recording data have been updated.

+- **Schedule:** The GitHub Actions workflow is scheduled to run at midnight Pacific Time (`0 8 * * *` UTC).
+- **Timezone:** The Go script now uses the `America/Los_Angeles` timezone to record the date for the download counts.
+This ensures that all downloads for a given day in the Americas are attributed to the same day.